SHI-Labs/Compact-Transformers/README.md

 our compact transformers have fewer parameters and MACs,while obtaining similar accuracies.
 Our method is flexible in terms of model size, and can have as little as 0.28M parameters and achieve reasonable results.
-It can reach an ac-curacy of 94.72% when training from scratch on CIFAR-10,which is comparable with modern CNN based approaches,and a significant improvement over previous Transformer based models.
+It can reach an accuracy of 94.81% when training from scratch on CIFAR-10,which is comparable with modern CNN based approaches,and a significant improvement over previous Transformer based models.
 Our simple and compact design democratizes transformers by making them accessible to those equipped